 By all means, if you are short on time a boxed package of dressing mix will work but if you have the time make your own.
 Your guests will love you!

-Making your stuffing in a crockpot saves valuable oven space for big holidays like Thanksgiving!
+Making your stuffing in a crockpot or slow cooker saves valuable oven space for big holidays like Thanksgiving!

-- Make your own bread cubes, dry them and place them into the crockpot.
+- Make your own bread cubes by cutting a french loaf into small cubes, dry them on a baking sheet and place them into the crockpot.

 - Chop the ingredients into small bite-sized pieces.

 - Sauce the onions and celery so they soften a little before you put them into the crockpot.